Iliaromanov/Solitaire/README.md

 # Solitaire

-I recreated the Solitaire card game by utilizing the Python Arcade library and core Object-Oriented Programming principles within Python.
-In this project, to avoid creating and managing each of the 52 cards in a card deck individually, I implemented a custom 'Playing_Card' Python class to automate card object creation as well as other card related functionalities.
+I recreated the Solitaire card game by utilizing the Python Arcade library and core Object-Oriented Programming principles within Python.<!-- In this project, to avoid creating and managing each of the 52 cards in a card deck individually, I implemented a custom 'Playing_Card' Python class to automate card object creation as well as other card related functionalities.-->

 <img src="https://img.shields.io/badge/-Python-blue" /> <img src="https://img.shields.io/badge/-Python Arcade-orange" />